5 Disastrous flight mistakes I made

 The most confounding flight mistake I ever made was actually my husband’s fault.
 He took someone else’s luggage home without realizing it until we already arrived in another city.

-The strange thing is this: his bag was not the standard blue Samsonite of which we own many.
+The strange thing is this: his bag was pretty unique.
+It was not a standard blue Samsonite like all of our other suitcases.
 Nope.
-The bag he grabbed was a blue/grey/black duffel bag-on-wheels from the 90s.
+The bag he grabbed was a blue/grey/black duffel bag-on-wheels, purchased in the 90s.
 And the one he took home was the exact same model.

 The other weird thing was what was inside the bag we took home.
 While my husband's bag was packed to capacity with custom-made suits, dress shoes, neckties and electronics, the bag he took home contained nothing but junk.
-It was just some scrappy clothes and cheap toiletries thrown together.
-The ‘stolen bag’ also contained a Ziploc full of girly, used thongs.
+It was just a bunch of scrappy clothes and cheap toiletries thrown together.
+Salaciously, the ‘stolen bag’ also contained a Ziploc full of lacy (used!) thongs.
 Weird.

-How I solved it: I found the name of the bag's owner written on one of his items and looked him up on Facebook.
+How I solved it: I found the name of the bag's owner written on one of his items and contacted him through Facebook.
 Thankfully, we found out that he never took our bag, which was still at the airport.

 STUCK WITH UNWIELDY LUGGAGE

 I can’t remember what happened to my original suitcase, but the one I bought to travel home with after a semester of studying in Montreal was enormous.
-And it was shaped like a square, which is not an advantage.
+And it was shaped like a square, which is just dumb.
 The handles came off even before I reached the airport.
 One tore off when I carried the thing on my back, and the other one followed suit when I tried dragging it through the airport corridors.

 The bag was very heavy and, to make matters worse, I also had two heavy carry-on bags.
 This is what happens when you try to move all your stuff by plane.
 At some point, I simply couldn’t move forward anymore.
 I had pushed and shoved my bags for a long time already and I was seriously tired.